 |Items Required for 4th Milestone

-Students must submit the final version of his/her website documenting his/her DREU Experience.
-The website must include the student’s final report of his/her research project.
+Students must submit the final version of their website documenting their DREU Experience.
+The website must also include the student’s final report of their research project.

 |During or After DREU Program

 ||Research Experience Related Travel Request

 DREU participants are able to receive Travel funding from CRA-WP for activities directly related to the student’s research experience.

 Distributed Research Experience for Undergraduates